 Special projects

 Default: The project named "Default" is a special project.
 When other top-level projects are created, they use the Default project as a template, and copy all their permissions rules from it (but not the Asset permissions setting).
-The Default project cannot be deleted, moved, or renamed, but its description can be changed.
+The Default project can’t be deleted, moved, or renamed, but its description can be changed.
 It has no owner by default, but one can be assigned.

 Set a project leader